-- — Internet plans starting at $40, plus a free year of Disney+ for new members.
-The setup fee is waived for online customers (a $99 value).
-The $80/month Fios Gigabit plan also nets you a free router rental, and you can now mix and match services to build a custom bundle.
+- — Internet plans starting at $50, plus perks for new members.
+The $90/month Fios Gigabit plan also nets you a free router rental, and you can now mix and match services to build a custom bundle.

-- — Internet plans starting at $50/month with speeds of up to 400 Mbps, free modem rentals, free antivirus software, and no data caps.
-Internet plus TV bundles also start at $100/month, and Spectrum is offering up to a $500 buyout of your current contract if you switch.
+- — Internet plans starting at $50/month with speeds of up to 300 Mbps, free modem rentals, free antivirus software, and no data caps.
+Internet plus TV bundles also start at $95/month, and Spectrum is offering up to a $500 buyout of your current contract if you switch.

-Verizon’s high-speed internet service has a lot to offer, with speeds starting at 100-200 Mbps for $40 per month, and new customers get a free year of Disney+ (which reverts to just $7 per month after your free year is up).
-The $99 setup fee is waived if you order online.
-The best value is arguably the $80/month Fios Gigabit plan which includes 940 Mbps internet and a free router rental, and Verizon is now allowing you to build your own internet, TV, and phone bundle so you can create a customized package that won’t leave you paying for stuff you don’t want or need.
+Verizon’s high-speed internet service has a lot to offer, with speeds starting at 300 Mbps for $50 per month, and limited offers to choose from — like a free $50 Grubhub or DoorDash gift card (for a limited time only).
+The best value is arguably the $90/month Fios Gigabit plan, which includes 940 Mbps internet and a free router rental, and Verizon is now allowing you to build your own internet, TV, and phone bundle so you can create a customized package that won’t leave you paying for stuff you don’t want or need.
 You can add on a Disney+ subscription for an added fee, for example.

-Spectrum internet plans start at $50 per month with speeds of up to 400 Mbps which isn’t a mind-blowing deal by itself, but the ISP is offering free modem rentals as well as free antivirus software with your plan.
+Spectrum internet plans start at $50 per month with speeds from 300 Mbps up to 1 Gbps which isn’t a mind-blowing deal by itself, but the ISP is offering free modem rentals as well as free antivirus software with your plan.
 Basic speeds start at 100 Mbps, too.
 Furthermore, if you’re locked into a contract with another ISP you’re unhappy with, Spectrum is offering up to $500 to buy it out for you.
-Internet plus TV bundles also start at just $100 per month, which is one of the better deals going for a package of this kind.
+Internet plus TV bundles also start at just $95 per month, which is one of the better deals going for a package of this kind.

 Xfinity is a solid no-frills choice if your needs are moderate.
-The 100 Mbps “Performance 100” plan starts at $40 per month, and for $10 more you can bundle that plan with a basic TV package.
-Upgraded TV and internet packages with 150 Mbps internet and more channels start at $80, with high-speed internet-only gigabit plans start at $80 if you don’t need a TV bundled.
+The 100 Mbps “Performance 100” plan starts at $40 per month, and for $15 more, you can bundle that plan with a basic TV package (upgraded TV and internet packages with 200 Mbps internet can be had for just $5 more).
+High-speed internet-only gigabit plans start at $80 if you don’t need a TV bundled.
 You can also save $15 with Xfinity’s free self-installation kit.

-Basic internet plans from Cox run the gamut from $20 per month for 10 Mbps download speeds up to $80 per month for speeds of up to 300 Mbps, with two tiers in between these two.
-Cox also has its high-speed “Gigablast” internet plan which starts at $100 per month, giving you even faster download speeds of up to 940 Mbps.
-TV and internet bundles are available starting at just $90, with 150 Mbps speeds and TV streaming only, or a 100 Mbps bundle with 140+ channels at $149 per month.
+Basic internet plans from Cox run the gamut from $50 per month for 100 Mbps download speeds up to $100 per month for speeds of up to 500 Mbps, with two tiers in between these two.
+Cox also has its high-speed “Gigablast” internet plan, which starts at $120 per month, giving you even faster download speeds of up to 940 Mbps.
+TV and Internet bundles are available starting at just $55, with 100 Mbps speeds and TV streaming only, or a 100 Mbps bundle with 140+ channels at $149 per month.

-Windstream plans start at an introductory pricing of $26 per month for the Enhanced Kinetic package (25-200 Mbps speeds with no data cap), but you can enjoy speeds of up to 1,000 Mbps with Windstream’s high-speed internet plans that start at just $56 — making this ISP one of the cheapest options for gigabit internet.
-It’s also a great value if you’re looking to bundle, with TV and internet packages start at $55 and basic TV and gigabit packages available for as low as $75.
+Windstream plans start at introductory pricing of $36 per month for the Enhanced Kinetic package (200 Mbps speeds with no data cap), but you can enjoy speeds of up to 1,000 Mbps with Windstream’s high-speed internet plans that start at just $66 — making this ISP one of the cheapest options for gigabit internet.
+It’s also a great value if you’re looking to bundle, with basic TV and internet packages start at $55 and TV and gigabit packages available for as low as $75.